petli/internet-of-saunas/README.md

     make
     sudo make install

-Create a virtualenv for the Gateway:
+Create a venv for the Gateway:

-    virtualenv -p python3.7 ~/sauna-gateway
+    python -m venv ~/sauna-gateway

 Install the RF24 python module in it from the cloned project above: